paulfioravanti/80sfy/README.md

 - [Heroku][]: <https://elm-80sfy.herokuapp.com/>
 - [Surge][]: <http://elm-80sfy.surge.sh/>

-Note that it's currently only optimised for the Google Chrome desktop browser, so it's probably best to view it with that.
+Note that it's currently only optimised for the Google Chrome and Firefox desktop browsers, so it's probably best to view it with either of those.

+The only real difference between them should be that Chrome does not allow audio auto play by default.

 ## Development